fimiller/fimiller.github.io/index.md

 - WPI Presidential Scholarship (2019 - 2023)
 - Dean's List, WPI

-## Teaching Experience
+## Teaching and Mentoring Experience
+From May 2024 to July 2024, I served as a mentor to two undergraduate students.
+Together, we explored how to perform large scale eigenvalue computations.

-I served as Peer Learning Assistant (PLA) for the Mathematical Sciences Department at WPI from August 2020 to May 2023.
+Additionally, I served as Peer Learning Assistant (PLA) for the Mathematical Sciences Department at WPI from August 2020 to May 2023.
 This entails:
 1. Manage a section of 20 to 35 students in mathematical sciences courses at WPI
 2. Run a weekly discussion section reviewing lecture content
 3. Grade Homework & exams for the section working with a Professor and other PLAs and Teaching Assistants